Park Hill Primary School

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Satisfactory on 1st December 2010
+- Previous Ofsted grade: Requires improvement on 21st March 2017

 - Ofsted report: View the Ofsted report